jezer0x/blog/_posts/2023-02-20-bw-dev-learnings.md

 I'm not sure why 6 figure audits are a thing.
 Was that because of the bull market?
 It also looks like that auditor incentives are not aligned with the protocol's - auditors don't pay anything (except perhaps with reputation currency) in the case of a hack.
 Our strategy was to do a controlled launch (limited users, limited money that they could put in), until we had enough money to pay for an audit.
 We also planned on rolling out a small bug bounty right from the alpha release to incentivize people to find bugs.
 If I was doing it now, I'd probably be using GPT3 a bit for security analysis.
 A team ([Fortephy](https://www.fortephy.com/)) has already done some work on using AI to do audits much cheaper.
 I'd probably talk to people from the Code4rena community to see if they could help us out as well.

 ## Frontend

+### Typing: Coding once is for n00bs, you got to do it twice to really learn

+You have written your contracts, and you have the abi.
+How do you use them in your frontend?
+Oh but first, we have to write those tests in typescript right?
+How do we handle calls to the contract, without going back and forth to figure out the exact functions and calldata? `hardhat-ethers` makes this as easy as `<contract>.connect(<wallet>).<fnname>(<data>)` and you have nice autocomplete available if you type the contract properly thanks to typechain.

+But when you come to the front end, you cant simply copy paste this code you so painstakingly wrote, because `hardhart-ethers` is not a front end thing, because well, you arent using hardhat.

+This is where it gets a bit painful on 2 counts:

+1. If you are writing truly reactive code, using say `react-query` to read from an RPC, and `wagmi`'s `usePrepareContractWrite` and `useContractWrite` flows, you need to ditch all the `awaits` from the tests.
+I think this is excellent practice, as it forces you to limit your async code and extract out the non-async code as functional components.
+We didnt quite do that in our tests so some refactoring was in order.

+2. The bigger problem though was the typing.
+We couldnt get the `typechain` interfaces to play well with wagmi, which only accepts ABIs.
+The best way to do this is to convert your json abi files (from the `artifacts` folder) into `ts` files and then load the abi into `usePrepareContractWrite`.
+You then get static type-checking, but it is subtly different from the `typechain` interface (which has a lot of utility functions especially when it comes to things like enums).
+And so you resign to your fate of re-organizing the tests you already wrote to fit into the front end.
+   But hey you learn to write disciplined functional code in the process.
+Win some, lose some, right? [^copilot]

 ### Writing TXs != POST